Set Current Location

 Harbor Springs History Museum narrates the history of this beautiful city.
 Managed by the Harbor Springs Historical Society, this museum displays permanent exhibits that include photographs and artifacts that celebrate the history of the Ottawa community and the Indo-American tribes native to the area.
 The museum houses five galleries within itself: local history gallery, discovery gallery, west vault gallery which features permanent exhibits and the main and north galleries that house temporary exhibits.
 Harbor Springs History Museum also serves as an event venue.

 Fisherman's Island State Park is located along the Lake Michigan shoreline in Charlevoix.
-This state park is maintained by the Michigan Department of Natural Resources (DNR) and includes the tiny Fisherman's Island, a vast campground and the picnic area.
-The sloping terrain has rolling dunes covered with maple, spruce and cedar trees.
-The park has about 75 camping sites, a sunbathing and beach area, and several miles of natural trails.
-Hikers, bird-watchers and nature-enthusiasts will have a field day at Fisherman's Island State Park.
-It also provides picnic tables and grills for parties.
+This state park is maintained by the Michigan Department of Natural Resources (DNR) and is located in close proximity to the eponymous island.
+Featuring campsites and picnic areas, the park serves as an idyllic destination for a fun day out.
+Maple trees and spruce and cedar bogs cloak a landscape comprised of rolling dunes, and the park also includes a beach area and several miles of trails.
+Hikers, birdwatchers and nature lovers will relish a visit to Fisherman's Island State Park.